Articulation (education)

 Articulation, or more specifically course articulation, is the process of comparing the content of courses that are transferred between postsecondary institutions such as TAFE institutes, colleges or universities.
 In other words, course articulation is the process by which one institution matches its courses or requirements to coursework completed at another institution.
 Students rely on course articulation to assure themselves that the courses they have completed or intend to complete will not need to be repeated at the institution to which they are transferring.

 Course articulation is distinct from the process of acceptance by one institution of earned credit, from another institution, as applicable towards its degree requirements, i.e. "transferring credit".
 For example, a university may count units of academic credit earned at a community college towards its minimum number of units for a bachelor's degree.
-But it might not treat certain previously taken courses as good as its own specific course requirements for a particular major or concentration for that same degree, if the articulation process reveals that the other institution's course curricula are not equivalent to or not as rigorous as its own course curricula.
+But it might not treat certain previously taken courses as good as its own specific course requirements for a particular major or concentration for that same degree, if the articulation process reveals that the other institution's course curricula are not similar to or not as rigorous as its own course curricula.
 In that latter situation, a transferring student may discover they cannot graduate until they take courses at the second institution which partially overlap or repeat material they have previously studied at the first one.

 Course articulation may be done on an ad hoc basis when a student actually wishes to transfer.
 It may also be done pursuant to existing course-to-course comparison data, or based on formal articulation agreements.
 In the last case, representatives of each institution compare their respective course curricula, to determine which courses are comparable and which are not.
 Their consensus is then formalized in a written agreement which is used by students and advisors and is regularly updated according to a mutual schedule.
+To be clear, the articulation process determines which courses at the first institution are merely "comparable" to or can be accepted "in lieu of" the second institution's own courses.
+It is not about determining which courses are "equivalent".